-From 2017 to 2019, Epstein's architects worked on the design of Two Tabor, a 33-story high-rise office building located in Denver, Colorado.
+Epstein served as the design architect, MEP/FP engineer and structural engineer for Two Tabor, a 33-story high-rise office building located in Denver, Colorado.

 Two Tabor offers 800,000 square feet of core and shell office building with retail spaces at grade level.
 The parking, loading, mechanical and electrical space, and back-of-house spaces are existing in the One Tabor's below-grade levels.
 Two Tabor's ground floor includes the building lobby and retail spaces.
-This tower features a lower level two-story mechanical space as well as roof-top mechanical deck.
+This tower rises 33 floors from the plaza, and features a lower level two-story mechanical space as well as a roof-top mechanical deck.

-The site development for Two Tabor included re-installation of sidewalks, paving at the 17th Street recessed retail and lobby spaces, and modifications to the Tabor Center Plaza.
+The site development for Two Tabor also included re-installation of sidewalks, paving at the 17th Street recessed retail and lobby spaces and modifications to the Tabor Center Plaza.